-What is Legal Malpractice and Legal Negligence?
+What is Legal Malpractice and Legal Misrepresentation?

 Legal malpractice and lawyer malpractice are terms used to describe a situation where a lawyer has damaged a client by a negligent action or lack of action.
 A lawyer is required to exercise the degree of care, skill, and diligence that a lawyer of ordinary skill and knowledge commonly possesses and exercises in a particular area of law.
 If he or she does not exercise this level of care, he or she may be guilty of malpractice.